 Before we get ahead of ourselves, we should probably clarify what we mean by “first-party intent data.”
 Also known as engagement data, this is information collected about prospective buyers that indicates different levels of intent to buy (nobody strained any mental muscles there).

 All jokes aside, this is one of the most important factors in developing an effective account-based marketing strategy.
 Tracking buyer intent gives B2B marketers valuable insight into which accounts are visiting their website and what content they are engaging with.
-Marketers use this information to discover potential new accounts to target as well as when to reach out to those prospective in-market buyers.
+Marketers use this information to discover potential new target accounts to target as well as when to reach out to those prospective in-market buyers.

 In a perfect world, every prospective buyer would know exactly what their organization needs and reach out when they’re ready to purchase your solution.
 But unfortunately, this is not a perfect world, and you need to rely on business intelligence to optimize your sales and marketing efforts.
 On average, only 3% of website visitors will convert via form fills, direct emails, etc. This results in a large percentage of potentially interested accounts leaving your website with no interaction and placing the burden in the hands of retargeting campaigns, or crossing your fingers they will fill out the form next time.
 Adding a chat feature can increase the interaction rates, but there is still a large percentage of visitors who will simply vanish – lost to the sea of competitors who are capitalizing on this data.